AdobeDocs/experience-manager-65.en/help/sites-administering/operations-audit-log.md

 It is implemented as a configurable weekly maintenance task and is accessible via the Operations Dashboard monitoring console.

-For more information, refer to the [Operations Dashboard Documentation](/help/sites-administering/operations-dashboard.md).
+For more information, see the [Operations Dashboard Documentation](/help/sites-administering/operations-dashboard.md).

 There are three types of Audit Log Purge options: